3. Floating-Point Model Preparation

 eval_result = km.evaluate()

 The evaluation result will be returned as string.
-User can also find the evaluation result under output_dir
+User can also find the evaluation result under output_dir.

-.
+The report is in html format: model_fx_report.html.
 You can check the report in command line with:

 w3m model_fx_report.html